stormid/components/packages/boilerplate/README.md

+# Component Name

+[![npm version](https://badge.fury.io/js/@stormid/component-boilerplate.svg)](https://badge.fury.io/js/@stormid/component-boilerplate)

 This is a **boilerplate for developing UI components** by **StormId**, used in production in conjunction with our project scaffold.

-It includes an opinionated JS component boilerplate, build system, test integration, example, README (see below), and deployment, using nodeJS, npm, jest, and babel

 Before use make sure to grep for “@stormid/component-boilerplate” and replace every occurrence as well as updating your tests, readme and example.

----

-# Component Name

-[![npm version](https://badge.fury.io/js/@stormid/component-boilerplate.svg)](https://badge.fury.io/js/@stormid/component-boilerplate)

-One line summary

 ## Example
 [https://mjbp.github.io/@stormid/component-boilerplate](https://mjbp.github.io/@stormid/component-boilerplate)